kiwiproject/kiwi-test/README.md

 This downside to this is that you must specifically add any required dependencies to your own POM in order to use a specific feature in Kiwi Test.

 The only required dependencies are guava, kiwi, and slf4j-api.
-Note that kiwi also marks most dependencies as _provided_ scope, so in some cases you might need to add additional dependencies.
+Note that kiwi-test also marks most dependencies as _provided_ scope, so in some cases you might need to add additional dependencies.